AlexCodeTitan/fitness-app/README.md

 ## Description

 This is a fitness application that aims to help users track their meals and workouts.
-As of now, it's still in development and is built using technologies like Firebase and React.
+As of now, it's still in development and is built using Firebase and React with TypeScript.

 ## Current Features